Okay, I iron my jeans. So sue me.

 Summer’s bleary blue eyes panned the dilapidated boarded-up buildings surrounding them.
 “What are we doing here?”

-Summer stared at the Mexican restaurant, confused.
-“This can’t be your stop.”
+Confused, Summer stared at the Mexican restaurant.
+“But this can’t be your stop.”

-While Summer gaped at it, Frankie addressed her brother.
+While Summer gaped at the sign that read, Union Gospel Mission for Women and Children, Frankie addressed her brother.
 “You’ll get your money back.
 Every last cent.”
 She made the sign of the crucifix over her chest.
 “Cross my heart.”

-At first he thought she might be mocking him again but her wide guileless grin seemed genuinely sincere.
-Despite her good intentions, he knew the odds of ever seeing his thousand dollars again were slim.
+At first he thought she might be mocking him again, but the earnest smile she gave felt genuinely sincere.
+Despite her good intentions, he knew the odds of ever seeing his thousand dollars again were slim to none.
 He nodded in acceptance anyway, too exhausted at this point to care about anything other than crawling into bed.

 After a brief hesitation, he reached down to pop open the trunk.
 Julian assumed this would be the last time laying eyes on her and couldn’t decide if the emotion he felt was relief or disappointment.
-“I’ll get your bag,” he told her, getting out of the car.
+“I’ll get your bag,” he told her, getting out.

-“Three weeks,” she called out after him.
-Even as she said it, Frankie wondered how she was going to make the self-imposed deadline.
+“Two weeks,” she called out after him.
+Even as she said it, Frankie wondered how she was going to make the unrealistic self-imposed deadline.